jonjay80/skillstorm-codebuild-ECS/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 47) In the AWS management console, choose **Elastic Container Registry -> Repositories -> Create Repository.**
 48) Keep the Visibility Settings as **Public**.
-49) For the Repository Name enter in the name of your image file from Step 14. (this doesn't have to be the image file name but doing so keeps it less confusing)
+49) For the Repository Name enter in the name of your image file from Step 14. *example: abc-docker-image* (this doesn't have to be the image file name but doing so keeps it less confusing)
 50) Click **Create repository**.
 51) You now have an **Elastic Container Repository** where your Docker Image file can be stored when you run your **CodeBuild Build Project**.
 -----------------------------------------------------------------------------------------------------------------------------------------